microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 # Tutorial: Use the access reviews API to review access to your security groups

-In this tutorial, you will use Graph Explorer to create and read access reviews and understand its main building blocks: definitions, instances, and decisions.
+In this tutorial, you will use Graph Explorer to review access to a security group in your tenant.

 You can use Graph Explorer or Postman to try out and test your access reviews API calls before you automate them into a script or an app.
 This saves you time by helping you properly define and validate your queries without repeatedly recompiling your application.

 >[!NOTE]
 >The response objects shown in this tutorial might be shortened for readability.
-All the properties will be returned from an actual call.

 ## Prerequisites